FacebookTwitterPinterestTumblr

 If you’re going to download and use fonts, it’s your responsibility as an artist and designer to make sure you research what the rules and guidelines are for how you can use them legally and respectfully.
 If you don’t see a blatant label that states the font’s usage policy, don’t just assume it’s okay to use – dig around a little and almost every time, you’ll find a clearly written license description.

-I know, I know – fonts can be pretty overwhelming at first.
-But with a little time, research, and practice, you’ll start to feel more comfortable and confident in how they can be used.
+Fonts can be pretty overwhelming at first.
+With a little time, research, and practice, you’ll start to feel more comfortable and confident in how they can be used.
 And that’s when the real fun can start!